YearUpDjharness2/Deli-cious/README.md

 Design Create classes and interfaces as necessary to build this solution.

 # Code Summary
+## The Main class
-The Main class starts the program and calls UserInterface.displayHomeScreen(), which shows a menu and processes the user's choice, such as creating a sandwich or exiting.
+The Main Class starts the program and calls UserInterface.displayHomeScreen(), which shows a menu and processes the user's choice, such as creating a sandwich or exiting.